-and "infringe" as "to break a law, custom, or privilege."
-Samuel Johnson's Dictionary of the English Language (1755) defines "infringe" as "to violate; to break laws or contracts" or "to destroy; to hinder."
-Johnson's definition of "abridge" was "to shorten" and "to diminish" or "to deprive of."
-And Noah Webster's An American Dictionary of the English Language (1828) largely repeats Johnson's definitions of "infringe" and "abridge."
+destroy; to hinder."30 Johnson's definition of "abridge" was "to shorten" and "to diminish" or "to deprive of."31 And Noah Webster's An American Dictionary of the English Language (1828) largely repeats Johnson's definitions of "infringe" and "abridge."32

-19. Regulation, including robust laws, were not understood to be an "infringement" of the right to bear arms, but rather the necessary foundation for the proper exercise of that right as required by the concept of ordered liberty.30 As one patriotic revolutionary era orator observed, almost a decade after the adoption of the Constitution: "True liberty consists, not in having no government, not in a destitution of all law, but in our having an equal voice in the formation and execution of the laws, according as they effect [sic] our persons and property."31
+21. Regulation, including robust laws, were not understood to be an "infringement" of the right to bear arms, but rather the necessary foundation for the proper exercise of that right as required by the concept of ordered liberty.
+33 As one patriotic revolutionary era orator observed, almost a decade after the adoption of the Constitution: "True liberty consists, not in having no government, not in a destitution of all law, but in our having an equal voice in the formation and execution of the laws, according as they effect [sic] our persons and property."
+34 By allowing individuals to participate in politics and enact laws